Meet our Circa Classes Managers!

 Izzy has fell in love with performing at a young age, through her dance classes.
 At 11 she began to take acrobatics classes at her old dance studio, where she developed a strong passion for being upside down.
 After 3 years of acro classes she decided to enrol in Flipside Circus’ advanced tumbling class, falling in love with everything circus.

-Izzy specializes in tumbling, trapeze and acro.
-She is also currently studying a Bachelor of Exercise Science, inspired by her love for circus and her general curiosity of how our bodies are capable of doing such amazing things.
+Izzy specialises in tumbling, trapeze and acro.
+She is currently studying a Bachelor of Exercise Science, inspired by her love for circus and her general curiosity of how our bodies are capable of doing such amazing things.

 Michael began training with Circa in 2009 and soon fell in love with aerials.
 He now specialises in tissue, trapeze and corde.
 As a freelance performer and collaborator, Michael has been performing on and off in Australia since his first independently run show in 2011.